adzcai/rlbook/README.md

 - Dominates all other policies
 - Dominates state-dependent, deterministic policies

+This textbook takes a slightly different pass.

+1. We first define what it means for a policy to be optimal:
+   It achieves higher expected remaining reward than all other policies.
+   This definition works for state-dependent as well as history-dependent policies.
+2. We give an example of an optimal policy in a simple MDP.
+3. We claim that every MDP has a state-dependent, deterministic optimal policy.
+4. Then it makes sense to define the optimal value function.

 We spend more time explaining contraction mappings, which serve as the cornerstone of proofs in the infinite-horizon setting.